-The AFi was built based on assessments provided by 1,810 coders around the world.
-If the AFi is to continue and improve, this effort requires even higher numbers of committed experts.
+The AFi was built based on assessments provided by some 2,000 coders around the world.
+If the AFi is to continue and improve, this effort requires even higher numbers of committed experts - even for countries that are already covered by the index.
 Scholars with country-specific knowledge on academic freedom should contribute their expertise to the collaborative AFi coding effort.